EvgeniiZorin/Handbook_Databases/SQL.md

 > Note: we can change the join type from LEFT JOIN to RIGHT JOIN and vise versa as long as we also change the order of the tables
 >
-> For example, these two statements should return the same result:
+> For example, these two statements return the same result:
 >
 > SELECT o.OrderId, o.OrderDate, c.CustomerId, c.FirstName, c.LastName, c.Country
 > FROM Customers c